 San Rafael home prices are not only among the most expensive in California, but San Rafael real estate also consistently ranks among the most expensive in America.

-San Rafael is a decidedly white-collar city, with fully 86.66% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, San Rafael isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in San Rafael are a mix of both white- and blue-collar jobs.
 Overall, San Rafael is a city of professionals, managers, and service providers.
-There are especially a lot of people living in San Rafael who work in management occupations (15.00%), sales jobs (10.70%), and office and administrative support (9.26%).
+There are especially a lot of people living in San Rafael who work in management occupations (14.35%), sales jobs (10.21%), and maintenance occupations (7.78%).

 Of important note, San Rafael is also a city of artists.
 San Rafael has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape San Rafael’s character.

 Also of interest is that San Rafael has more people living here who work in computers and math than 95% of the places in the US.